Minimum Wage Increases and Vacancies

 We estimate the impact of minimum-wage increases on the quantity of labor demanded as measured by firms’ vacancy postings.
 We use propriety, county-level vacancy data from the Conference Board’s Help Wanted Online database.
 Our identification relies on the disproportionate effects of minimum-wage hikes on different occupations, as the wage distribution around the binding minimum wage differs by occupation.
 We find that minimum-wage increases during the 2005-2018 period have led to substantial declines in vacancy postings in at-risk occupations, occupations with a larger share of ...

-The State of States’ Unemployment in the Fourth District
+Estimating the Trend Unemployment Rate in the Fourth Federal Reserve District